Argentina Trips & Tours

 To be safe, we recommend sticking to filtered or bottled water, which is readily available in shops, hotels, restaurants, and elsewhere in the country.

-As a solo traveller will I have to pay more to travel to Argentina?
+As a solo traveller will I have to pay more for my package to Argentina?

 If you are a solo traveler who would prefer the privacy of your own room then you can choose to pay the single supplement, the price of which is listed on each tour page.